josephH00/MotorSkillsDevelopment-Writing/README.md

 * Clone Repo
 * Open index.html

-All dependencies are included (local files for development will be embedded into the .js in later builds)
+All dependencies are included (local config files will be embedded into the .js in later builds)